Report on the use of passive acoustic monitoring for songbirds and seabirds on Lanz and Cox Islands

 Use of automated classifiers on seabirds

-We first wanted to assess the accuracy of the current version of the HawkEars classifier for three focal species in the group: Common Murre, Marbled Murrelet, and Black Oystercatcher.
-We extracted all recordings from WildTrax in which the classifier detected these species with a mean score of ~0.33 used.
-A human reviewer then verified each flagged task, confirming detections as true positives (TP) where the species was audible, or false positives (FP) where no supporting vocalization could be identified.
-Using these verified results, we applied the wt_evaluate_classifier() and wt_classifier_threshold() functions from the wildrtrax R package to calculate precision, recall, and F-score across a range of score thresholds.
+We first wanted to assess the accuracy of the current version of the HawkEars (v1.0.8) classifier for three focal species in the group for which the classifier already possesed species: Common Murre (Uria aalge ; COMU), Marbled Murrelet (Brachyramphus marmoratus ; MAMU), and Black Oystercatcher (Haematopus bachmani ; BLOY).
+We extracted all recordings from WildTrax in which the classifier detected these species, yielded mean score of 0.33 +/- 0.21.
+A human reviewer then verified each task, confirming detections as either true positives (TP) where the species was audible and confirmed, or false positives (FP) where the identification was incorrect.
+Using these verified results, we applied the wt_evaluate_classifier() and wt_classifier_threshold() functions from the wildrtrax R package (A. MacPhail, Becker, and Knight (n.d.)) to calculate precision, recall, and F-score.
 This allowed us to identify the minimum confidence threshold at which classifier performance was deemed acceptable for each species, balancing the trade-off between retaining true detections and excluding false positives.
 Recordings scoring below this optimized threshold were excluded from subsequent analyses, while those meeting or exceeding it were accepted without further manual review.
 This approach is consistent with emerging best practices for deploying automated classifiers at scale, where full human review is impractical and a validated threshold provides a reproducible and defensible basis for data inclusion.
+Next, we expanded the evaluation of classifier performance using HawkEars 2.0.
+This updated model, which is not currently implemented within WildTrax, incorporates an expanded seabird species set: Pink-footed Shearwater (Puffinus creatopus ; PFSH), Ancient Murrelet (Synthliboramphus antiquus ; ANMU), Tufted Puffin (Fratercula cirrhata ; TUPU) and Rhinoceros Auklet (Cerorhinca monocerata ; RHAU).
+We conducted a structured verification of outputs from HawkEars 2.0 by manually reviewing detections and identified any systematic misclassifications, in order to evaluate how the expanded species list influenced both true positive retention and false positive rates.

 Results

-A total of 42 species were found with a summary of detections found at Table 2.
+A total of 30 species were found with a summary of detections found at Table 2.
 Figure 3 describes the relationship of species richness for each location across the two years of surveys.
 Shannon’s diversity was also calculated (see Figure 4).
+No significant differences in species richness or Shannon’s diversity was obsvered between years despite differences in individual location metrics.
+This can be explained by the variability in detection of certain species and the availability of individual species for vocalization.

 Table 2: Count of detections per species